Jenna Rainey

 Do you see what I did there?
 I inserted myself into the mind of my potential client and am focused on creating content that directly answers those questions!

-Once you have people on your list, it’s all about nurturing that relationship with them.
+You've first have to get people on your list (that's a whole other topic).
+But once you have people on your list, it’s all about nurturing that relationship with them.
 Educating them on your process as a stationery designer, when to book certain vendors, asking them questions about their wedding planning process, etc.

 Show That You Can Do More Than Just Wedding Invitations